 This mindset comes from my mother!
 She’s a super advocate for utilising opportunity especially in a world where opportunity can be scarce.
 She’s an undercover supporter of the motto You Only Live Once.
-If I feel like the right opportunity has presented itself, at the right time, after some thought and foresight, I decide to make my next move!
+If I feel like the right opportunity has presented itself, at the right time, after some thought and foresight, I decided to make my next move!

 Mindset and perspective definitely come from personal experience so it can be hard to shift.
 This is why I believe one’s network (friends, family, acquaintances) is so important.
 Your network may not be able to change your perspective but through their personal stories, successes and failures (let’s never forget failures, we all fail) you are inevitably exposed to life’s variety.